flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 Again, we need to have a look at the properties of this button and we do this with the Developer Tools feature as well.
 The properties can be selected using the following steps:

 a.
-Right Click on the Proceed to Checkout and click Inspect - this will bring up the actual line of code of the button object:
+Right click on the Proceed to Checkout button and click Inspect.
+This will bring up the actual line of code of the button object:

 ![Proceed to Checkout - code](https://raw.githubusercontent.com/flood-io/flood-chrome-docs/master/examples/images/step-4-proceed-checkout-code.png)